|

 in 2000 under a new name and location: Toba

 Canoe Club.
-The original building was
+The original building

-a golf course.
+site into a golf course.
 The new name became “The

 Treffpunkt Winnipeg Canoe Club Golf Course”

-and the original structure was torn down in 2007 to make
+and the original structure was torn down in 2007 to

-Club." |
+Canoe Club."

 |